270aldo/atlas_app_chatgpt/Refs/OpenAI_Apps_SDK_Reference.md

 function getMotivationalMessage(input: CheckinInput): string {
   if (input.pain_level >= 7 || input.energy_level <= 2) {
-    return "Rest is part of progress.
-Listen to your body today. 💙";
+    return 'Rest is part of progress.
+Listen to your body today. 💙';
   }
   if (input.energy_level >= 8) {
     return "Great energy today!
 Let's make the most of it. 💪";